An RRAM-Based Implementation of a Template Matching Circuit for Low-Power Analogue Classification: Hardware Measurement

-The behaviour of the resistor model was measured by setting one of the dynamic elements to its maximum value and conducting an input sweep at each step of the other dynamic element.
-In this model, the CAM circuit was supplied at $\SI{1.8}{\volt}$ and the input swept from $\SI{0}{\volt}$ to the supply voltage.
-The current was measured at every DAC increment, for a total of 5898 samples.
+The behaviour of the resistor-based emulator board was measured by setting one of the configurable elements to its maximum value and conducting an input sweep at each step of the other configurable element.
+In this PCB design, the CAM circuit was supplied at $\SI{1.8}{\volt}$ and the input swept from $\SI{0}{\volt}$ to the supply voltage by stepping through every DAC code.
+The current was measured at every step, for a total of 5898 samples.
+More information on how the DAC operates in our experimental setup using ArC TWO instrumentation board can be found in \cite{arctwo}.

-As can be seen in \ref{fig:resModel}, the circuit operates in the intended manner, producing a significant output current at input values between the two thresholds.
+As can be seen in Fig. \ref{fig:resModel}, the circuit produces a significant output current at input values between the two thresholds.
 The upper threshold was measured to be almost linear with the logarithm of the control resistor.
-The upper threshold displayed the ramp-step-ramp of a current starved inverter.
-This is because the NMOS in the output branch acts as a voltage follower.
-This somewhat compromises the specificity of the circuit.
-The lower threshold displayed significant nonlinearity of control, with a pronounced s-curve.
+The upper threshold displays the characteristic behaviour of a current starved inverter, because the NMOS in the output branch acts as a voltage follower.
+This somewhat compromises the specificity of the circuit, but not to the extent that would justify the extra inverter needed to swap it for a PMOS.
+The lower threshold shows non-linearity behaviour of control, with a pronounced s-curve.
 Additionally, the maximum window width was calculated for a range of supply voltages.
-This was found to be linear, implying that the headroom required is a function of the threshold value of the MOSFETs used, regardless of the operating current.
+This was found to be linear, signifying that the headroom required is a function of the threshold value of the MOSFETs used, regardless of the operating current.